ligurio/swebok-v3/4_software_testing.md

-In testing for reliability evaluation (also called operational testing), the test environment reproduces the operational environment of the software, or the operational profile , as closely as possible.
+In testing for reliability evaluation (also called operational testing), the test environment reproduces the operational environment of the software, or the operational profile, as closely as possible.
 The goal is to infer from the observed test results the future reliability of the software when in actual use.
 To do this, inputs are assigned probabilities, or profiles, according to their frequency of occurrence in actual operation.
 Operational profiles can be